umaprasath/pharmacovigilance/README.md

 4. Add tests for new functionality
 5. Submit a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Support

-For support and questions, please open an issue in the repository or contact the development team.
+For support and questions, please open an issue in the repository or contact the me.